openmodels/spawning-dataset/README.md

 This repository contains data extracted from public datasets, as described below:

- - FishBase: The data under `inputs/spawning` and summarized in `inputs/spawning-records.csv` is dervied from FishBase (CC-BY-NC 3.0).
+ - FishBase: The data under `inputs/spawning` and summarized in `inputs/spawning-records.csv` is derived from FishBase (CC-BY-NC 3.0).

    Froese, R. and D. Pauly.
 Editors.
 2023.
 FishBase.
 World Wide Web electronic publication. www.fishbase.org, version (02/2023).